 When the traditional Catholic doctrine of creation is rejected and the myth of molecules-to-man evolution is accepted as a fact, all sorts of erroneous propositions logically follow.
 Stacy Trasancos’ article, “Evangelizing through Evolution” is no exception to this rule.
-Indeed, many of her statements cannot be considered Catholic and thus it is necessary to publish a rebuttal to defend from impunity not only the traditional Catholic doctrine of creation, but also God Himself, His Holy Word, and the Catholic Faith.
+Indeed, many of her statements cannot be considered Catholic and thus it is necessary to publish a rebuttal to defend not only the traditional Catholic doctrine of creation, but also God Himself, His Holy Word, and the Catholic Faith.

 Dr. Trasancos’ article posits that Catholics begin to lose their faith when they recognize that what they are learning in the natural science classroom conflicts with what they learned in Catechism class.
 She concludes that this is not because of a problem with what is being passed off as natural science but instead that the problem lies with the Catechism!
 Why does she come to this conclusion?
 Because she accepts molecules-to-man evolution as a fact and rejects the traditional Catholic teaching on creation.
 Thus, she is forced to pigeon-hole her theology into the paradigm given to her by the agnostics, atheists, heretics, and apostates who have propagated the molecules-to-man evolution hypothesis.